 *** ONLINE AS OF AUGUST 5, 2011 ***

-Westfield Grange Hall - North Beaver Twnp PA
+Westfield Grange No. 1514- North Beaver Twnp PA

 It was in November 1867 that Kelley and a group of colleagues, including famous botanist William Saunders (1822-1900) and wealthy banker Francis M. McDowell (1831-1894), founded the National Grange during a meeting in Washington D.C.
 Kelley’s niece, Caroline A. Hall, assisted the group and played a key role in ensuring that women would be on equal footing with men within the organization.
 The local Grange lodges started being established in April 1868, with the opening of Grange No. 1 in Fredonia, New York.
 Each lodge was led by an elected “master,” who usually served for a term of one year.

 The first lodge in Lawrence County was known as Lawrence Grange No. 207, established in downtown New Castle with thirty members in April 1874.
-Within a year there were seven total Grange lodges in the county, including Shenango No. 211, Wampum No. 332, Hazel Dell No. 333, Princeton No. 366, Washington No. 425 (North Beaver Township), and Mahoning No. 500 (Edinburg).
+Within a year there were nine total Grange lodges in the county, including Shenango No. 211, Wampum No. 332, Hazel Dell No. 333, Princeton No. 366, Pulaski No. 396, Washington No. 425 (North Beaver Township), Rich Hill No. 479, and Mahoning No. 500 (Edinburg).
 An early leadership body known as a “Pomona” or County Grange, which oversaw various individual Grange lodges within the county, was established sometime in 1877.

 The organization started out slowly but was soon given a boast due to the monopolizing power of the railroads.
-The so-called “Granger movement” of the 1870’s featured farmers, particularly in the Mid West, banding together to fight the price-gouging practices of the railroads in the handling and transportation of agricultural products.
-The protest movement died by the end of the decade, but the Grange lodges that inspired it survived.
-Activity within the Grange organization leveled off for some time though.
-The next lodge to be established in Lawrence County, Plain Grove Grange No. 1431, wasn’t founded until February 1910.
+The so-called “Granger movement” of the 1870’s featured farmers, particularly in the Mid-West, banding together to fight the price-gouging practices of the railroads in the handling and transportation of agricultural products.
+The protest movement died by the end of the decade, but the Grange lodges that inspired it survived for the time being.
+All the individual lodges established in Lawrence County in 1874-1875 were closed by 1894 and the local Granger movement grew quiet.

 On April 1, 1912, a meeting was held in the Westfield schoolhouse to organize a lodge in the central part of North Beaver Township, which resulted in the establishment of Westfield Grange No. 1514.
 The local farmers were assisted in the organization by George Dean Sr. (1852-1926), a Slippery Rock Township farmer who set up a handful of lodges and is considered the “father of the Grange movement in Lawrence County.”
-The Westfield Grange was the fourteenth such lodge opened in the county and was founded with ninety-four charter members.
-It quickly grew to have one of the largest memberships in the county.
+The Westfield Grange was founded with ninety-four charter members and quickly grew to have one of the largest memberships in the county.

 The Westfield Grange soon fell under the auspices of the new Lawrence County Pomona Grange No. 65, founded by George Dean Sr. and others in March 1913.
-I believe by 1920 there were twenty-one Grange lodges throughout Lawrence County.
-Membership soared in the coming years and a youth division known as the Juvenile Grange, to foster agricultural interest in youngsters, was also established.
+The Grange movement quickly regrew within the county, and six more lodges were opened between 1915-1923.
+Those lodges were North Beaver No. 1646, Mahoning Valley No. 1649, East Brook No. 1709, Liberty No. 1780, Wayne No. 1847, and New Bedford No. 1929.
+By the time the New Bedford branch was opened in July 1923 there were fifteen active Grange lodges in Lawrence County.
+Membership soared in the coming years, and a youth division known as the Juvenile Grange, to foster agricultural interest in youngsters, was also established.

 The Westfield Grange continued to serve the local community for many decades and provided a meeting place for various civic-minded events as well.
-In recent years most of the local Grange lodges, facing financial concerns and a lack of youth involvement, have closed down and sold their buildings.
-Most altered the scope of their work to cater more to general community-based initiatives and less to more specific agricultural pursuits.
-As of 2013 the Westfield Grange No. 1514, which celebrated its 100th anniversary a year prior, is one of only six surviving Grange lodges still in operation in Lawrence County.
+In recent years most of the local Grange lodges, facing financial concerns and a lack of youth involvement, closed or consolidated with other nearby lodges.
+Most altered the scope of their work to cater to more community-based initiatives and less to agricultural pursuits.
+North Beaver No. 1646, previously operating out of the old Leonard School building, was consolidated into Westfield in January 1989.

 To learn more about the planned opening and dedication of the new Westfield Grange hall in 1915 click on: GRANGE HAS NEW BUILDING ARTICLE.
 To read about the ladies of the Westfield Grange being thankful for all the support in decorating the interior of the new hall click on: GRANGE IS THANKFUL ARTICLE.
 To read about the Westfield Grange paying off its mortgage in 1919 click on: BURNS MORTGAGE ARTICLE.